sezanzeb/input-remapper/HELP.md

 in /dev and then writes the mapped keycode into /dev.
 For example, if 10 should be mapped to Shift_L, xkb configs would disable key 10 and key-mapper would write 50 into /dev, which is Shift_L in xmodmaps output.
 This sounds incredibly simple and makes me throw away tons of code.
-Branches for all that stuff exist to archive it instead of loosing it forever.

 # The various mappings